Disney Dream: Design

-The ship has 14 floors, a black hull, white superstructure, twin red chimneys and yellow lifeboats.
+The ship has 14 floors, a black hull, a white superstructure, twin red funnels, and yellow lifeboats.

-The ship’s interior includes a combination of art deco design, features from the world of Walt Disney and state-of-the-art technology.
+The ship’s interior includes a combination of Art Deco design and features from the world of Walt Disney.
 The interior cabins are fitted with virtual portholes ("Magical Porthole") that broadcast the view of the outside and animated Disney characters.

-Disney Dream’s art deco-style chandelier, located in the atrium, sparkles with thousands of hand-crafted crystal beads and glows with colorful glasswork.
-Crafted in Brixen, located in Northern Italy, the chandelier is 22 feet diameter at the ceiling plate and comes down 13 feet from the ceiling.
+Disney Dream’s art deco-style chandelier, located in the atrium, was created with thousands of hand-crafted crystal beads along with colorful glass work.
+Crafted in Brixen, located in Northern Italy, the chandelier is 22 feet in diameter at the ceiling plate and comes down 13 feet from the ceiling.
 It is 24kt gold plated with a total of 88,680 Swarovski crystal beads ranging in size from 6mm to 12mm.

-Every Disney Cruise Line ship has an atrium lobby statue celebrating a classic Disney character; Disney Dream'sis Donald Duck portrayed as an admiral.
+Every Disney Cruise Line ship has an atrium lobby statue celebrating a classic Disney character; Disney Dream's is Donald Duck portrayed as an admiral.

 Recreation

-On-board Activities
+On-board activities

-Activities aboard Disney Dream include: a 9 hole mini-golf course, a walking track, digital sports simulators, a full-sized basketball court that can be converted for use as a soccer pitch, volleyball court, or football/table tennis area.
-There are also two smaller sport courts and two hangouts for younger children.
+There are many activities on the Disney Dream, including a 9-hole mini-golf course, a walking track, digital sports simulators, and a full-sized basketball court that can be converted for use as a soccer pitch, volleyball court, or football/table tennis area.
+There are also two smaller sports courts and two hangouts for younger children.

-The ship features the first water coaster at sea, called The AquaDuck, a 765-foot (233-metre) long winding waterslide with a four-deck drop and a course that winds over the edge of the ship and through the ship's forward funnel.
+The ship features the AquaDuck, a 765-foot (233-meter) long winding water slide with a four-deck drop and a course that winds over the edge of the ship and through the ship's forward funnel.
 The AquaDuck runs the width of the ship and the length between the funnels, almost the size of a U.S. football field.
 In addition to pools of various sizes, there are also hot tubs for adults & families, some of which have glass in the floor.

 Entertainment

-Disney Dream also includes two theatres:
+Disney Dream also includes two theaters: